To exchange your experience click add to cart and proceed to checkout.

 The Rainbow Warrior is 40m long and in 27m of water.
-She is smallest of the three Northland wrecks and all of them carry a rich history, but the Rainbow Warrior’s is surrounded in intrigue, mystery, and international espionage.
+She is the smallest of three Northland shipwrecks and although all of them carry a rich history, the Rainbow Warrior’s history is surrounded in intrigue, mystery, and international espionage.
 One of the world’s most premier dive sites.

 Dear to the heart of all New Zealander’s, the Rainbow Warrior was Greenpeace's flagship.
 It was on its way to protest France's nuclear testing on the Mururoa Atoll when it was sunk by French saboteurs on July 10, 1985, in Auckland Harbour.